emrekorkmaz14/ToDoApp/README.md

 # ToDoApp
-- Firabase authentication is used in the application.
+- Firabase authentication is used in app.
+Email password sign in and google sign in are integrated.
+All buttons in app perform their functions (login, logout, add task, delete task etc.).

 # Used Packages
 - flutter_svg